 Models are owned by various functions within the Firm based on the specific purposes of such models.
-Owners of models are responsible for the development, implementation and testing of their models, as well as referral of models to the Model Risk function (within the Model Risk and Development unit) for review and approval.
+Owners of models are responsible for the development, implementation and testing of their models, as well as referral of models to the Model Risk function for review and approval.
 Once models have been approved, model owners are responsible for the maintenance of a robust operating environment and must monitor and evaluate the performance of the models on an ongoing basis.
 Model owners may seek to enhance models in response to changes in the portfolios and for changes in product and market developments, as well as to capture improvements in available modeling techniques and systems capabilities.